you sit me down

 Nothing is wasted.
 The grass is thrown on the fire.
 Even the grass can be used.
 As a child I used to be fascinated about the expression grinding of teeth.
 It made me think of Gnasher, the dog belonging to Dennis the Menace who had a lot of big teeth.(From: The Beano)

-I am not sure if the expression is exaggeration for effect, Jesus’s sense of humour, or his pent-up frustration with those who refused to listen to understand.
-Some of the religious people preferred to listen to refute.
+I am not sure if the expression is exaggeration for effect, Jesus’s sense of humour, or his pent-up frustration with those who refused to listen to him to understand, to think about and reflect on what he was saying.
+I think, some of the highly religious people preferred to listen to him in order to build up arguments back and to refute what he said without letting his words settle and sink in.

 I reckon we don’t go far wrong if we keep our focus on Jesus, keep close to him, and not worry about the rest.